gitter-badger/ecne_framework/README.md

 A small scale project to build a base framework for the most used functions in web development

-Functions include
+Functions include:
 * ORM
 * MVC
 * Input Sanitation
 * Hashing and Encrypting data
 * Validating user input again preset rules
 * Date manipulation